tomcur/mirc-plugins/README.md

 ## What is this?

-This is a repository to hold some of my plugins for the [mIRC] IRC client(http://www.mirc.com).
+This is a repository to hold some of my plugins for the [mIRC](http://www.mirc.com) IRC client.

 #### Plugins: